-- 27.2 This Licensing Authority will, in accordance with the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 years to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer. - 27.3 This Licensing Authority will expect applicants to offer their own measures to meet the Licensing Objectives in their risk assessment, appropriate measures or licence conditions may cover issues such as: - Proof of age schemes
+- 28.2 This Licensing Authority will, in accordance with the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 years to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer. - 28.3 This Licensing Authority will expect applicants to offer their own measures to meet the Licensing Objectives identified in their risk assessment in their policies and procedures.
+Appropriate measures cover issues such as: - Proof of age schemes - CCTV

-- CCTV

 - Supervision of entrances / machine areas

 - Location of entry

 - Notices/signage

 - Specific opening hours

 - Self-exclusion schemes

 - Provision of information leaflets / helpline numbers for organisations such as GamCare